The AI Agent That Cleaned Up Our K8s Manifests and Crashed Production

 4. Clean up any obviously wrong or overly conservative resource settings

-The agent ran for about 12 minutes, touching 28 of the 31 files.
-The diff looked clean.
-Labels standardized.
-Dead env vars gone.
-Probe paths updated to /health.
-I did a quick review, opened a PR, got a thumbs-up from a teammate, and merged it.
+The agent ran for about 12 minutes, touching 28 of 31 files.
+Diff looked clean.
+Labels standardized, dead env vars gone, probe paths updated to /health.
+Quick review, PR, thumbs-up from a teammate, merge.

 CI passed.
 Staging looked fine.
 We deployed to production at 8:51 PM.
-Dashboards were nominal.
-I went to bed at midnight thinking we'd paid down some real tech debt.
+Dashboards nominal.
+I went to bed at midnight feeling good about paying down real tech debt.

 I pulled up the cluster.
 The picture was grim: